Democrats poised to unveil 2 impeachment articles against Trump | CBC News

 Pelosi convened a meeting of the impeachment committee chairmen at her office in the Capitol late Monday following an acrimonious, nearly 10-hour hearing at the judiciary committee, which could vote as soon as this week.

-"I think there's a lot of agreement," Rep. Eliot Engel of New York, the Democratic chairman of the Foreign Affairs committee, told reporters as he exited Pelosi's office.
+"I think there's a lot of agreement," New York Rep. Eliot Engel, Democratic chairman of the foreign affairs committee, told reporters as he exited Pelosi's office.
 "A lot of us believe that what happened with Ukraine especially is not something we can just close our eyes to."

-At the Judiciary hearing, Democrats said Trump's push to have Ukraine investigate rival Joe Biden while withholding U.S. military aid ran counter to U.S. policy and benefited Russia as well as himself.
+At the judiciary committee hearing, Democrats said Trump's push to have Ukraine investigate Biden while withholding U.S. military aid ran counter to U.S. policy and benefited Russia as well as himself.

-Republicans rejected not just Goldman's conclusion of the Ukraine matter; they also questioned his very appearance before the Judiciary panel.
-In a series of heated exchanges, they said Rep. Adam Schiff, the chairman of the ntelligence committee, should appear rather than sending his lawyer.
+Republicans rejected Goldman's conclusion of the Ukraine matter, and also questioned his very appearance before the judiciary panel.
+In a series of heated exchanges, they said Rep. Adam Schiff, chair of the intelligence committee, should appear rather than send his lawyer.

 From the White House, Trump tweeted repeatedly, assailing the "Witch Hunt!" and "Do Nothing Democrats."